 This project is included in the FY 1991 Capital Improvement Plan and the FY 1992 Capital Budget.
 Final project funding will be \$20,000,000 from Permanent University Fund Bond Proceeds, \$42,300,000 from Revenue Financing System Bond Proceeds, and \$5,500,000 for the Intercampus Connector project as previously appropriated from U. T. Southwestern Medical Center - Dallas Interest on Designated Funds Time Deposits.

 This project was approved by the Texas Higher Education Coordinating Board in October 1991.

-See Item 4 on Page Ex.C - 12 related to Intercampus Connector project.
+See Page $\underline{47}$ related to the Intercampus Connector project.